Chadyue-SNG/chadyue-sng.github.io/_pages/about.md

 My main research vision is to build autonomous dynamic tactile generation module based on multimodal fusion (vision+tactile), which enables the surgical robot to autonomously and efficiently acquire biological properties (such as tissue's elastic modulus) during operation through only millimeter-scale contact depth.
 In this way, I firmly believe that it safely provides the surgeon with more information through physical interaction beyond the single visual information input, creating a more immersive and comprehensive view of the surgery.
 Also, I am also interested and dedicated to developing inspiring and new generation of medical devices based on deployable mechanisms, origami structure, soft machines, and etc.

+# 🔥 News
+- *07.2022*: One paper about magnetic origami spring robots is accepted by IEEE Robotics and Automation Letters (RAL) with the option of IEEE International Conference on Intelligent Robots and Systems (IROS) 2022.
+(IF=4.325, 2022)
+- *07.2022*: One paper about origami-inspired structure for multi-DOF force-sensing is accepted by Sensors.
+(IF=3.847, 2022)
+- *04.2022*: One paper about deployable tubular mechanisms is accepted by Actuators.
+(IF=2.523, 2022)
+- *07.2021*: One paper about dual-mode tactile hardness sensor is accepted by Smart Materials and Structures.
+(IF=4.131, 2022)
+- *06.2021*: One paper about dynamic piezoelectric tactile sensor is accepted by IEEE Sensors Journal.
+(IF=4.325, 2022)

 # 📖 Academic Educations
 - *2021 - now*,  Ph.D., Department of Electronic Engineering, The Chinese University of Hong Kong, Shatin, New Territories, Hong Kong.
 - *2020 - 2021*, M.S., Department of Mechanical Engineering, National University of Singapore, Singapore